jitbit/PropMapper/README.md

 # What's next?

-Currently it's just one C# file, with Nuget, unit tests, a proper library and more benchmarks coming later.
+Currently it's just one C# file, with unit tests, a proper library and more benchmarks coming later.
 The tool is in heavy use in [other projects](https://www.jitbit.com/) of ours, so it's regularly unit-tested anyway.